 The With Profits Section of the Cheviot pension was set up by the Cheviot Trust as a money purchase arrangement.
 Over the years many hundreds of employers and their employees have participated in the Section, primarily from the legal sector.

-Following a change in primary legislation, the With Profits Section is classified as a cash balance scheme and is subject to the scheme specific funding regime.
+From July 2014, the With Profits Section has been classified as a cash balance scheme and is subject to the scheme specific funding regime.

 The first scheme specific funding valuation was completed as at 31 December 2014 following the introduction of a contribution rule which imposed funding obligations on a wide definition of With Profits Employers.
 On the basis of the valuation results, the Trustee concluded that no contributions were required from employers.
 The valuation assumed specific levels of mortality and expenses and took account of expected future investment returns from a 55% allocation to the Investment Fund for a period of eight years to reach a self-sufficiency funding level.

 The Trustee is still targeting a self-sufficiency funding level at the end of 2022 (eight years from the first scheme specific valuation date).
 Self-sufficiency in this context means a funding position which allows the Trustee to reduce investment risk significantly but not completely.
+It currently makes no allowance for expenses from 2021.
 The actual position may be different.

 The Trustee will at some stage consider, in consultation with employers, options to reach a buyout position, which may change the timescales involved.
 A buyout would mean the liability is secured with a provider and all employers would then be discharged.